 We’re talking about the much confusing Value-Added Tax or VAT in Germany.

-But if you suddenly go from being a consumer to a freelancer or a self-employed person in Germany, you have to understand VAT more precisely, calculate it accurately, charge it and pay it correctly to the tax office.
+If you suddenly go from being a consumer to a freelancer or a self-employed person in Germany, you have to understand VAT more precisely, calculate it accurately, charge it and pay it correctly to the tax office.

 Whether you are a trader or freelancer, or if you have your own business, you will have to deal with VAT.
 In Germany, there are very clear rules on how the VAT works.